Tunisia arrests more than 20 in crackdown since museum attack

 Hundreds of people gathered for a mass in the cathedral in Tunis on Saturday, lighting candles to remember the victims, who included three Tunisians, in a ceremony attended by government ministers.

 Outside, there was a heavy police presence along the central Habib Bourguiba boulevard.
-But Tunis was calm, with a music festival going ahead in the city center.
+But Tunis was calm, with a music festival going ahead in the city centre.

 Wednesday's assault, the deadliest involving foreigners in Tunisia since a 2002 suicide bombing on the island of Djerba, came at a fragile moment for a country just emerging to full democracy after a popular uprising four years ago.